lexibank/yangyi/README.md

 If you use these data please cite
 - the original source
-  > Yang, Cathryn (2021): The phonetic tone change *high > rising: Evidence from the Ngwi dialect laboratory.
+  > Yang, Cathryn (2022): The phonetic tone change *high > rising: Evidence from the Ngwi dialect laboratory.
+Diachronica.
+DOI: https://doi.org/10.1075/dia.19062.yan
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description